Robotic Manipulation Datasets for Offline Compositional Reinforcement Learning: Preliminaries

-\textbf{Functional composition in RL}~~Unlike the traditional form of composition in RL---temporal sequencing of skills---functionally compositional RL considers the composition of functional transformations of the state by a chain of computations that results in a chosen action~\citep{mendez2022modular}.
+\textbf{Functional composition in RL}~~Unlike traditional temporal sequencing of skills, functionally compositional RL considers the composition of functional transformations of the state by a chain of computations that results in a chosen action~\citep{mendez2022modular}.
 These functional modules are akin to functions in programming, which consume as inputs the outputs of other functions and produce inputs to yet other functions.
 At each timestep, multiple functions are involved in computing the action to take from the current state; compare this to temporal composition (e.g., in the Options framework \citep{sutton1999options, bacon2017option}) in which only one module (an option) is active at each time.
-A set of RL tasks related via functional composition can be described formally in terms of a compositional problem graph whose paths represent the state-to-action transformation required to solve each task.
+A set of RL tasks related via functional composition can be described formally as a compositional problem graph whose paths represent the transformations required to solve each task.

-\textbf{CompoSuite benchmark for compositional RL}~~ CompoSuite~\citep{mendez2022composuite} is a recent simulated robotics benchmark for RL that builds on top of robosuite~\citep{yuke2020robosuite} and uses the MuJoCo simulator~\citep{todorov2012mujoco}.
-It is designed to study functional decomposition in RL algorithms.
+\textbf{CompoSuite benchmark for compositional RL}~~ CompoSuite~\citep{mendez2022composuite} is a recent simulated robotics benchmark for RL built on top of robosuite~\citep{yuke2020robosuite}, designed to study functional composition in RL.
 Every CompoSuite task is created by composing elements of four different axes: a \texttt{robot} manipulator that moves an \texttt{object} to achieve an \texttt{objective} while avoiding an \texttt{obstacle}.
-Each axis consists of four elements giving a total of $256$ tasks.
-Figure~\ref{fig:arenas} displays all possible elements that can be combined arbitrarily.
-Note that, for a given \texttt{objective}, the reward function is constant across other variations, making it easy to scale the number of tasks without the need to craft labeling functions for each individual task.
-CompoSuite uses a combination of \texttt{robot}, \texttt{object}, \texttt{obstacle}, and \texttt{objective} information as well as a multi-hot task indicator as its observation space.
-The action space consists of target positions for each joint of the robotic manipulators as well as a gripper action.
-Robots have seven degrees of freedom, yielding consistent observation and action spaces across tasks.
+Each axis consists of four elements, for a total of $256$ tasks (Figure~\ref{fig:arenas}).
+For a given \texttt{objective}, the reward function is constant across other axes, making it easy to scale the number of tasks without the need to craft labeling functions for each individual task.

-\section{Datasets And Experimental Setup for Offline Compositional RL}
+\section{Datasets and experimental setup for offline compositional RL}

 We elaborate on the specific training setting we consider and structure of the datasets we provide, and detail several reproducible experiment configurations for analyzing offline compositional RL.
 Figure~\ref{fig:Overview} provides an overview of the dataset collection process and its use in training and evaluation.